SolarEnergyRacers/solar_car_control_system_v3/docs/HowTos.md

-# How Tos for SER4 with ESP32 and platformio
+# HowTos for SER4 with ESP32 and platformio

 ## Run MenuConfig